mikey242/kudos-donations/readme.txt

 * Can now configure most settings per-campaign
 * Easily generate shortcodes per campaign with a helpful form
 * New minimum donation setting
+* Email "from name" header can now be configured and defaults to website name

 = 3.1.5 =
 * Allow Mollie to connect with either test or live key.
 Previously both were required.